Need to talk? Call 1800 882 436.

 • It is not harmful to you or your baby and will go away after your baby is born.

-• You’re more likely to have prurigo of pregnancy if you or your family members have eczema, asthma or hay fever.
+• You are more likely to have prurigo of pregnancy if you or your family members have eczema, asthma or hay fever.

 • Prurigo of pregnancy is usually treated with moisturisers, steroid creams and antihistamines.

-• See your doctor if you feel itchy during pregnancy, to make sure you don’t have other itchy pregnancy conditions, which can be harmful to your baby.
+• See your doctor or midwife if you feel itchy during pregnancy, to check that you do not have other itchy pregnancy conditions, which can be harmful to your baby.

 What is prurigo of pregnancy?

-Prurigo of pregnancy is an itchy rash that may develop during pregnancy.
-It is one of a group of itchy rashes called ‘atopic eruption of pregnancy’.
+Prurigo of pregnancy is the most common itchy rash that may develop during pregnancy.
+It is part of a group of pregnancy-related skin rashes called 'atopic eruption of pregnancy'.

-The prurigo of pregnancy rash feels dry and bumpy and may cover large areas on your abdomen, arms or legs.
-It usually appears in the first or second trimester.
+If you have prurigo of pregnancy, your rash may feel dry and bumpy.
+It may cover large areas of your stomach, arms or legs.
+Usually, it starts in your first or second trimester.

 What causes prurigo of pregnancy?